Whyzanet/WhyzaGC/README.md

 runntp: Update NTP time at the update interval.

-randomize: Looping counter from 0 to 15 roulette wheel used for random number generation.
+randomise: Looping counter from 0 to 15 roulette wheel used for random number generation.
 Pinned to CPU0 on ESP32.

 grabrandomnum: The function called by the interrupt to grab a number from the roulette wheel loop.
 Triggered by the pulse pin on the MightyOhm.